tstrube/SplittoDogu/README.md

 ## Layouts
 There are two nearly identical default layouts.
 One for Windows and the other for MAC.
-The difference are key combinations for undo/redo and other hotkeys.
+The differences are key combinations for undo/redo and other hotkeys.

 ![Splitto Dogu Layout Default](Images/Layout_Default.png)

-Then there is a layer for gaming, which shifts most buttons to the right by one place.
+Next is a layer for gaming, which shifts most buttons on the left half to the right by one key.
-This is done to get WASD to the optimal position.
+This is moves WASD to the optimal position.

 ![Splitto Dogu Layout Game](Images/Layout_Game.png)